Sukantabasu/alchemist-shell.ai-hackathon-2025/README.md

 Usage Guide
 ------------

-1. **Prepare Data Structure**:
+1. **Prepare Data Structure**
-a.

 Create a DATA/ folder containing train.csv and test.csv
-b.

 Create an ExtractedDATA/ folder for processed outputs
-c.

 Create a Models/ folder for trained model artifacts

-2. **Run the Pipeline**:
+3. **Run the Pipeline**:

 Step #1: Preprocessing